 You are here

 EMERGENCIES: For a medical emergency, dial 999.
-For other out-of-hours emergencies, you can call the Linacre emergency mobile, which is staffed by the Junior Dean or one of the Assistant Junior Deans: 07837 142095.
+For other out-of-hours emergencies, you can call the Linacre emergency mobile, which is staffed by the College Porters: 07837 142095.

 Many people at Linacre are standing ready to support you.
 This page tells you who to contact for different kinds of issues.